zanker/github-trello/README.md

 If you are moving your cards to a new list (such as "Live") after deployment, then you must use the __move_to__ option in __on_close__.
 Unlike __on_start__ or __on_close__, you must also specify the repo name for __move_to__.

-You indicate a deploy happened through sending a POST request to __http://foobar.com:4000/deployed/[repo name]__.
+You indicate a deploy happened through sending a POST request to __http://foobar.com:4000/deployed/[repo-name]__.
 An example of a Capistrano deployment script:

     require "net/https"
     Capistrano::Configuration.instance(:must_exist).load do